rohit7083/Tcr-final-project/README.md

 Data exploration, feature engineering and building a machine learning model.
 Evaluate dataset using F1 Score/Confusion Matrix/Accuracy Score.
 Evaluate subscription likelihood using a Logistic Regression and Gaussian Naive Bayes algorithm and compared the accuracy score.

 Approach
-Exploratory analysis of the dataset itself, evaluating the types of data available, examining the data types separately.
+1.Exploratory analysis of the dataset itself, evaluating the types of data available, examining the data types separately.

-Evaluate the distribution of the variables: age, marital status, pdays, consumer price indices etc. using violin plots and histograms.
+2.Evaluate the distribution of the variables: age, marital status, pdays, consumer price indices etc. using violin plots and histograms.

-Apply dummy variables for the categorical data (job, marital, education, poutcome).
+3.Apply dummy variables for the categorical data (job, marital, education, poutcome).

-Map boolean data to 1 & 0.
+4.Map boolean data to 1 & 0.

-Cleanse N/A values.
+5.Cleanse N/A values.

-Split data into training and test sets.
+6.Split data into training and test sets.

-Applying Logistic Regression Model.
+7.Applying Logistic Regression Model.

-Applying the NB model and print the accuracy of NB model.
+8.Applying the NB model and print the accuracy of NB model.

-Comparing the accuracy score of both the moedels.
+9.Comparing the accuracy score of both the moedels.

 Built With
 SKLearn, VScode, Jupyter Notebook, Seaborn, Numpy, Pandas